 - Infrastructure: Industrial buildings, silos, production equipment.

-- State of Disrepair: In ruins, but some structures are still present.
+- State of disrepair: In ruins, but some structures are still present.

 - Access: Restricted access, requiring discretion and caution.